julzaza/wildwitchherbs/_posts/2025-09-23-charms-vlach-healers.md

 ---

 ### Keeping the Tradition Alive
-Many of these rites today are seen only as **cultural heritage** rather than clandestine sorcery.

-Theese days festivals in Negotin and nearby villages invite visitors to witness ritual songs and knot-tying demonstrations, blending respect for the old ways with modern herbal practice.
+While modern visitors see only demonstrations, the rituals are still practiced today and the mysteries of **[Vlach Magic of Negotin](/vlach-magic-negotin-serbia/)** are quietly preserved.

-However, when the outsiders are not looking, **potent magic still takes place across the Timok Valley**.
+**Potent magic still takes place across the Timok Valley**.

+#### Wild Witch Herbs Tip:

+Try a protective sachet or small infusion with the **[Herbs Vlaska Babas Traditionally Rely On](/herbs-vlach-wise-women/)** to connect with ancestral magic safely.

 ---

 ## Frequently Asked Questions